 Now, as she embarks on her next album, Gaga says her only goal is to be victorious.
 "I only want to win now," she exclaimed.
 "Because I want that kid who feels like me, that misfit or outcast that didn't belong, to win."

 2018 was a whirlwind year for the 25-year-old singer, who released her first studio album, Yours Truly, just five years ago.
-She seemed to be on cloud nine when she struck up a romance with Saturday Night Live star Pete Davidson in May.
+She seemed to be on cloud nine when she struck up a romance with Saturday Night Live star Pete Davidson that May.
 The two quickly became engaged and even moved in together in a lavish apartment in New York City.

 But as Grande so perfectly puts it in her hit single "Thank U, Next," she "learned through the pain" and "turned out amazing."
 The brunette beauty channeled all of her emotions into writing and released what is arguably her best work of all time -- her latest album, Thank U, Next -- in early February.